 Business migration – 45 places

-Approximately 40% of skilled visa nomination places have been used.
+Approximately 68% of total skilled visa (subclass 491 and 190) nomination places have been allocated.

-All new and existing nomination applications will be considered according to these priorities, with those in critical roles being nominated first.
+Applications are being considered according to these priorities, with those in critical roles nominated first.

-Existing applicants who are not in critical roles will be considered only after priority applications for critical roles have been processed.
+Existing applicants who are not in critical roles are being considered only after priority applications for critical roles have been processed.

 - engaged by Tasmanian Government and directly assisting in Tasmania’s COVID-19 response

-- providing critical or specialist medical services or delivering medical supplies potentially associated with the COVID-19 response.
-This includes all general nursing and medical positions with the Tasmanian Health Service
+- providing critical or specialist medical services or delivering medical supplies potentially associated with the COVID-19 response including all general nursing and medical positions with the Tasmanian Health Service

 - agriculture such as artificial insemination technicians, wool classers, livestock pregnancy scanners